tanmay0117/tanmay0117/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on Flutter Development

-🧠 I'm currently learning Machine Learning and Neural Networks
+🧠 I'm currently learning Machine Learning

 👯‍♀️ I'm looking to collaborate on any Flutter based Project